ardagnir/vizardry/README.md

         git pull origin master

+    Sometimes it can be a good idea to take a quick look at a plugin's README when updating, to do so, add the following to your vimrc:

+        let g:VizardryViewReadmeOnEvolve=1

+    `:Evolve` will then prompt ask you to display readme each time a plugin is upgraded.

     `:Evolve` is also able to upgrade plugin downloaded from vim.org, to do so, you need to create a `.metainfos` file at the root of the plugin directory (not yout bundle directory).
 Such a file is composed of two lines: